matternstsr/Pixel-Perfect-Game-Selector/README.md

 - Complete the quiz and click the "Show My Game!" button.
 - See your result!
 - *Your reslts are based on calculated answers to pull the appropriate API data using a VM server.*
+- To view the page locally clone the git hub repository and start the API server using (node server.mjs)
+> Makes sure that you have the Prerequits
+> Open one Ubuntu terminal and run the server (node server.mjs)
+> Open the index html using the browser of your choice.
+> Take the quiz and get you game match!
+Retake if you choose too!

+NOTE: Local Viewing:
+Prerequits:
+> update - sudo apt update
+> Install Node JS - sudo apt install nodejs npm
+> Install Axios - npm install axios
+> Install Express - npm install express node-fetch cors
+> Install Cors (FLASK) - npm install cors

 ![Pixel Perfect Game Selector](https://github.com/TravisAdamson/hackSprintT2/blob/a422bc23aa55f471dd545517067eddfcf48b756a/images/Preview.gif)